 Adjunct Tax Instructor

 Much of the modern law on nexus for state taxation comes from United States Supreme Court case law, or federal statutory law regarding sales and physical presence in a state.
-However, applying broader concepts such as "purposeful availment" has become more difficult, and less taxpayer-friendly, in the hands of Michigan legislators, as review of recent flow-through withholding, and nexus standards for owners of flow-through entities, demonstrates.
-This paper will review and analyze Michigan's version and application of economic nexus to its immediately past and present treatment of flow-through entities, especially those with nonresident equity owners, and compare it to select states with regard to withholding, capture of IRC Section 338(h)(10) income, and extension of nexus in general.
+However, applying broader concepts such as "purposeful availment" has become more difficult and less taxpayer-friendly in the hands of Michigan legislators.
+A review of recent flow-through withholding, and nexus standards for owners of flow-through entities, demonstrates the difficulty.
+This paper will review and analyze Michigan's version and application of economic nexus to its immediate past and present treatment of flow-through entities, especially those with nonresident equity owners.
+It will compare it to select states with regard to withholding, capture of IRC Section 338(h)(10) income, and extension of nexus in general.

 Cloud Computing and Sales Tax Implications